visionsPercosits/visionsPercosits/README.md

 ### Who am I?

-I'm 20 years old and have a passion for programming, which is not just for fun.
-I'm currently pursuing a degree in Applied Computer Science (ADS);
+I'm 20 years old and have a passion for programming, which is not just for fun.;

 ### Technologies